-The NuPac 125-B Shipping Cask, mounted on a skid which is mounted on an eight axle flat bed rail car, is brought onto the site on the existing rail lines to a point outside the security fence protective area.
+The NuPac 125-B Shipping Cask, mounted on a skid which is mounted on an eight axle flat bed railcar, is brought onto the site on the existing rail lines to a point outside the security fence protective area.
 The cask protective coverings (tarp, sunshield and overpacks) are removed at this point.
-The overpacks weigh approximately 12,450 pounds each and the sunshield weighs approximately 500 pounds.
+The overpacks weigh approximately 11,700 pounds each and the sunshield weighs approximately 500 pounds.

 The floor support brackets for the skid and the CUS are installed.
-With the rail moat bridge installed, the rail car with the skid/cask assembly is rolled into the truck bay and aligned with the CUS.
-The rail car may extend into the exclusion zone, but no part of the skid/cask assembly will extend over the exclusion zone.
-The skid/cask assembly is disconnected from the rail car and connected to the CUS which lifts the assembly from the rail car.
-The rail car is removed from the building and the assembly lowered onto the skid floor support brackets.
+With the rail moat bridge installed, the railcar with the skid/cask 1 assembly is rolled into the truck bay and aligned with the CUS.
+To accomplish north-south alignment of the skid lift lugs to the CUS clevises the railcar may be jacked from one side to tilt the lift lugs into alignment.
+The jacking will cause tilting by compressing and relieving railcar springs and will not lift the railcar wheels off the tracks.
+The railcar may extend into the exclusion zone, but no part of the skid/cask assembly will extend over the exclusion zone.
+The skid/cask assembly is disconnected from the railcar and connected to the CUS which lifts the assembly from the railcar.
+The railcar is removed from the building and the assembly lowered onto the skid floor support brackets.
 When the skid/cask assembly is in place the CUS is removed and staged on the 305'-1" elevation of the truck bay.
 A saddle is attached to the cask trunnions.
-The cask hydraulic lifting assembly is attached to the skid and saddle and uprights the cask, and ratchet binders are used to connect the saddle to the jib crane support structure.
-The hydraulic lifting assembly is de-energized and the ratchet binders are used to make final level adjustments to the cask.
-The hydraulic lifting assembly remains in place until the cask is lowered to the horizontal position.
+The cask hydraulic lifting assembly is attached to the skid and saddle and uprights the cask.
+A limit switch trips the hydraulic lift assembly when the cask is level.
+Ratchet binders and screw jacks are used to connect the saddle to the jib crane support platform.
+The hydraulic lifting assembly is then de-energized.
+The hydraulic lifting assembly may remain in place until the cask is lowered to the horizontal position.